Red wine in Australia

-Sweet red wines are made by altering the fermentation process.
+Sweet red wines (otherwise known as fortified wines), are made by altering the fermentation process.
 When grapes are fermented into wine, the sugar from the grape slowly converts to alcohol.
 By stopping this process early, grape sugar remains in the wine which makes it sweeter than other red wines.
 Popular sweet red wines include Port, Black Muscat, Lambrusco and Schiava.

 Popular Australian Red Wine Brands

 Our red wines for sale are sourced directly from the winery ensuring you get access to unique red wines.
 Some of the most popular red wines, revered for their quality in winemaking include:

 Penfolds, Yarra Yerring, Mount Pleasant, Lindemans, Vasse Fellix and Tyrrells.

 The best red wine glasses are larger-bowled glasses, and there are generally two red wine glass shapes – Bordeaux and Burgundy.
 The larger bowl of red wine glasses, allows you to not only get your nose in to smell the aromas, but it also brings more air into contact with the wine, releasing the flavours and softening the tannins.